JudyZhang05/P1_MEDP280/README.md

 ## **Live Demo**

-- Include a link to the live version of the project hosted on GitHub Pages.
+- Here is the [link](https://judyzhang05.github.io/P1_MEDP280/) to the live version of the project hosted on GitHub Pages.

 ## **Credits**

 - Music Scores
 - Track 1: Русский (Cold_Fire)
 - Track 2: Amaksi (Amaski)